-I wanted to open the way to try to build something that helped folk build resilience to challenges we often face as women – cis, trans or femme and non binary folk.
-It was a seed of an idea that came from working as a hostile environment trainer for freelance journalists and photographers, something which I’m still very much involved in.
-As the increasing reports came in from female photographers experiencing sexual harassment and sexual violence I started to question if cis or trans white women were experiencing this then how was this being monitored in relation to women of colour, trans women of colour and non binary people?
+We wanted to open the way to try to open up spaces that help folk build resilience to challenges we often face as women – cis, trans or femme and non binary folk.
+It was a seed of an idea that came from our founder working as a hostile environment trainer for freelance journalists and photographers, something which she is still very much involved in.

-Since then ROAAAR has been working towards creating and evolving it’s workshops to meet the needs of multiple concerns around safety in relation to our identity.
-Our community of trainers represent these identities and therefore we feel best placed to create and facilitate content to uplift us and help us to feel safe in our own skin.”
+ROAAAR works towards creating and evolving workshops to meet the needs of multiple concerns around safety in relation to identity and trauma informed content.
+Our community of trainers represent these identities and therefore we feel best placed to create and facilitate content to uplift us and help us to feel safe in our own skin.

 Where do we fit in the world?

 We use our values to guide how we run the variety of projects we do.
 They also guide how we collaborate and help shine a light on other work in this area that may support you.
 We want to work with people who care about this type of work and also reach those who are not yet aware.
 A more resiliant empathetic society which cares about each others feelings of safety is something ROAAAR has built into it’s core.